 In Odense, bricks are used in many different surfaces and in a wide variety of patterns and bonds.
 We wanted to challenge the classic brick and show the familiar material in a new, innovative way.
 The result is a squarewell rooted in the local traditions and a contemporary base for spontaneous and informal play and stay.
 Ny Grønnegade Street and Square has become a beautiful, useful, active and robust urban space for everyone to enjoy.
 A city space which can be taken in and explored, and where the users actively influence the space around them as both light and water can be activated and changes through text messages.
 The multi-use surface allows many different activities to take place in the same space.
 Different pieces of recreational furniture, which structure the square and support the program, are placed on the brick paving.
 The furniture offers large surfaces of seating, for hanging out, relaxing and play.
 The black furniture frames the open areas were changing events can take place.

 Together with light designer Jesper Kongshaug, we developed an interactive lighting concept.
 A number of high leaning masts with spots, lights up the square, the lamps are DMX controlled and together with the water fountains they are a part of the interactive setup.
 In the dark hours of evening and night, the square will be in constant transformation, slowly changing in light and color intensity.
 The lights react to the movements of pedestrians and help orchestrate life and interaction on the square.
 The street lighting of the square is integrated with the effect light and adjusts to different programmed scenarios.
 8 different scenarios can be activated by mobile text messaging.

-Office: MASU Planning
+Landscape Architects: MASU Planning

 Location: Odense, Denmark